robguilarr/robguilar/content/posts/brawlstars_retention_pipeline/brawlstars_retention_pipeline.md

 ## ℹ️ Additional Information

-- **About the article**

-The following article is provided strictly for learning purposes and is intended solely as a learning tool for the author.
-The content of this article represents the author's personal perspectives and does not rely on established or experienced methods commonly employed in the field.
-The practices and methodologies discussed herein are not reflective of the opinions or views held by the author's employer.
-It is strongly advised against utilizing this article directly as a solution, as the process of data collection and utilization of public APIs may introduce biases and inaccuracies.
-Users are cautioned to exercise caution and discretion when considering its use.

 - **Related Content**

-Here you can find a list of preferred materials if you are interested in similar topics
+Here you have a list of preferred materials for you to explore if you're interested in similar topics:

 — [Elite Game Developers Podcast](https://podcasts.apple.com/us/podcast/elite-game-developers-podcast/id1463752909) by Joakim Achren.